muesli-hd/muesli/CONTRIBUTING.md

 #### Expanding the API
-If you want to add another endpoint, have a look at the code in [`./muesli/web/api/v1/helloEndpoint.py`](./muesli/web/api/v1/helloEndpoint.py) as it is a very simple enpoint to experiment with it.
+If you want to add another endpoint, have a look at the code in [`./muesli/web/api/v1/helloEndpoint.py`](./muesli/web/api/v1/helloEndpoint.py) as it is a very simple endpoint to experiment with it.
-Add a method for `POST` oder something else to get familiar on how things work.
+Add a method for `POST` or something else to get familiar with how things work.
 It can also make sense to change the following value in `./muesli.yml.example` since it provides some toolint to analyze the framework.
 ```yaml